linker3000/Z80-Board/README.md

 # Bonus Game

 Also in the repo is the classic SUPER STARTREK from 1978, modified to run on this platform.
-The major changes were to restrict line lengths to below 80 characters and to remove the print-formatting 'USING' command, which is not supported.
-Most changes involved splitting long lines into multiples and re-writing the conditional statements accordingly.
+The main changes were to restrict line lengths to below 80 characters, re-writing the conditional statements accordingly, and to remove the print-formatting 'USING' command, which is not supported.

 The main program is STARTREK.BAS.
 TRKINST.BAS prints the instructions and in the original program was chain-loaded upon request,  but that feature has not been implemented so it's best to just read the source if you need guidance.